back to top

 Polo Game in Jaipur

-In 1957, an official Indian polo team was send to take part in the World Championship in France that includes Major Kishan Singh, Kr.
+In 1957, an official Indian polo team was sent to take part in the World Championship in France that included Major Kishan Singh, Kr.
 Bijay Singh, Rao Raja Hanut Singh and H.H.
 Maharaja of Jaipur.
 India made a huge impact during the championship, beating all other international polo teams.

 Polo Game in Jodhpur

-Contemporarily, like a store of gifts for polo players, Jodhpur falls as equal contributors to the sport in India.
+Contemporarily, like a store of gifts for polo players, Jodhpur falls as an equal contributor to the sport in India.
 It is considered to be one of the quintessential locations for polo tournaments.

 Polo Game in Punjab

-Referred as the conquer of sports world over, Polo is also known to be the game of the blue blooded, the rulers, the nobles and the aristocrats since ancient era.
-At present, it is associated more with social status and class.
+Referred to as the conquer of sports world over, Polo is also known to be the game of the blue-blooded, the rulers, the nobles, and the aristocrats since the ancient era.
+At present, it is associated more with social status and class

 The Maharaja Ranjit Singh Polo Federation aims toward the elevation of equestrian sports in the state.
 Significantly, Punjab has witnessed the origin of leading the beast The venture has made Punjab witness the inception of an era of equestrian beasts while winning the hearts of spectators.
 Also, the state conquered a mammoth territory more than the size of around 3 football grounds.